Who Was Columella?

 But what if the hive is a distance away?
 Columella provides a brilliant technique for locating it.
 You must cut a length of reed, hollow it out, and close it off at both ends.
 Then bore a hole in the middle, so that you effectively have a long, thin cylinder.
 In the hole, dab a small amount of honey or sweet wine, and then insert this rod in the ground near the water source (a spring, pond, etc.).

 The bees will find it soon enough.
 When a number of them have entered the reed, cover the hole with your thumb and take it away.
 Hold the cylinder up.
 Release the bees one at a time, slowly.
 As you release one, it will fly away, guided by instinct back to its hive.
 Follow it, if you can.
 Then release another, and follow that one too.
 The bees, slowly and periodically released, will act as your homing beacon back to the hive (aliam atque aliam foramine adaperto patitur egredi; regionemque notat, in quam plures revolent).

-We must take Columella at his word that these techniques worked.
-He writes with the authority of someone who was no armchair theorist.
+Ingenious!
+We must take Columella at his word that these techniques worked, for he writes with the authority of someone who was no armchair theorist.

 If the hive is located in a cave, it can be driven out by the blowing of smoke into the hive, along with beating of a brass vessel; the tinny sound of the brass will scare the bees into settling on a tree or shrub.
 One can then collect the bees with a large earthen vessel with sweet liquid inside it.